interactive-environments/IE1920-corridor/README.md

 and then the velocity is used to update the position.
 When two waves collide, they are merged into one.
 Similarly, if humans spread out into a larger area, the wave is split.

+### Setup

+To compile the main code, a modified Time of Flight library is needed.
+This can be found here: https://github.com/amirzaidi/Grove-Ranging-sensor-VL53L0X